A-LinCui/A-LinCui.github.io/_posts/2021-2-20-Transformer.md

 ### Preface
 **Transformer**, has become a mainstream model in the NLP field, since first put forward in [Attention Is All You Need (2017)](https://arxiv.org/abs/1706.03762).
 With the self-attention mechanism as the core, the transformer naturally achieve better global awareness than CNNs, which may contribute to computer vision tasks and robustness.

+### Experiments
+#### It seems that VIT isn't inherently robust.
+But it may result from the poor performance on clean data.